CherryYeti/FireStarter/README.md

 ## Mac
 1. Click on the download code button and move the FireStarter folder anywhere.
 2. Open the terminal and navigate to the directory
+3. Type `npm i` to install the necessary dependencies

 ## Linux
 1. Download zip or type `git clone https://github.com/CherryYeti/FireStarter/` into the terminal